ericjiang97/monplan-challenge-base-2017-3/CRITERIA.md

   - Clarity of git commits (Commit Messages have to clear, short and precise on what you changed)
   - Have you used 'tags' (i.e. `[DOC]`) to show what you changed?
   - Have you added a Git Commit Tag document so that contributors can come onboard and know how to commit properly?
+  - Did you use a TODO.md or Issue to track tasks?